labuladong/fucking-algorithm/interview/LRU Algorithm.md

             delete the last node in the linked list;
             delete the associated value in map;
         }
-        inseart the new node x to the head;
+        insert the new node x to the head;
         associate the new node x with key in map;
     }
 }